 How to Know if You’ve Been Attacked?

 You have the option of using paid tools like IAS or Moat, which work by placing a wrapper around the ad unit and pinging its network of sites list where inventory is already classified as safe/malicious.
-Most of these tools are quite costly and outside the reach of what small and mid-size publishers can afford.
+However, most of these tools are quite costly and outside the reach of what small and mid-size publishers can afford.

-Detecting Invalid Traffic and Ad Fraud
+How to Detect Invalid Traffic and Ad Fraud Using Analytics?

 Given that Google Analytics is a free tool, there are certain trade-offs you’ll have to make here.
 You’ll never be able to be 100% accurate in detecting all ad fraud and come up with an exhaustive list of sources that are causing fraud but you can get really close.
 There are a lot of directional indicators in GA that can point to fraud on your site.
 A couple of these are:

 In analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the server during that session.
 There is very little chance that none of your visitors are going to the second page after visiting the first page.
 If your bounce rate is close to 100%, it’s an indication that most of your traffic is bot/invalid traffic.